 Our Itto-ryu kenjutsu-kai studies the use of the long sword (tachi) and the short “companion” sword (kotachi).
 The primary curriculum focuses on paired practice with wooden swords (bokuto), while we include as supplemental study solo practice of forms and test-cutting (tameshigiri) with live blades (shinken).

 Students must eventually acquire a Japanese sword, approved for use in class, in order to participate in this training.
 Fortunately, there are now a wide variety of sources for proper katana of modern manufacture, some of which are modestly priced but authentic in design and entirely acceptable for use in training.
 We can provide recommendations.
 Specific uniform and equipment requirements exist, as well — aside from the shinken, all required gear can be ordered through the dojo.

 The practice of kenjutsu is particularly suited to those students seeking the depth and sophistication of weapons arts, students who are ready to pursue precise, demanding and intellectually challenging training.
 Persons interested in the study of kenjutsu should understand that expectations of students are high, particularly with regard to the amount of practice that must be accomplished on one’s own time outside the dojo.
-The expense of training is also considerably greater than is the case for aikijutsu, due to the cost of uniforms and equipment, and fees in addition to regular tuition for weekend intensive training sessions that are scheduled once or twice per year with our teachers.
+The expense of training is also greater than is the case for aikijutsu, due to the cost of uniforms and equipment.

 Call or email today for an appointment and come see for yourself — visitors are always welcome!